-- Visitors and play dates: Is the nanny allowed to bring visitors to your home, whether it’s her own children or play dates?
-Can she take your kids to other people’s homes for play dates, or should they meet at a public place like the park or mall?
+- Visitors and play dates: Is the nanny allowed to bring visitors to your home, such as her own children or play dates?
+Can she take the baby to other people’s homes for play dates, or should they meet at a public place like the park?

 - Television and phone use: Can the nanny watch television and use the phone (whether hers or yours)?
 When?

-- Putting the baby to sleep: Do you want her to let the baby put himself to sleep, or should she carry and rock him?
-Should the baby co-sleep, or sleep in his crib?
+- Putting the baby to sleep: Do you want her to let the baby put herself to sleep, or should she carry and rock her?
+Should the baby co-sleep, or sleep in the crib?

-- The nanny’s lunch: Can the nanny eat your food or should she pack her own lunch?
+- The nanny’s lunch: Can the nanny eat food from your fridge, or should she pack her own lunch?

-I needed our nanny to have experience with twins considering that taking care of one baby is different from taking care of two.
-One of the nannies we interviewed casually explained that she had taken care of many (singleton) babies, so “…what’s another one added to the mix?”
-I mentally crossed her off from that moment on.
-I also interviewed another nanny who hadn’t taken care of twins but thought that her having gotten pregnant three times with twins (all of whom had miscarriaged) would suffice.
-First, it doesn’t, and second, TMI!
-(Yes, we had some interesting interviews).
+I needed a nanny experienced with twins since taking care of one baby is different from taking care of two.
+One of the nannies we interviewed reassured us she’d taken care of many babies, so “…what’s another one added to the mix?”
+I mentally crossed her off from my list.

-If you expect to be at work for several hours every day of the week, your nanny needs to have taken care of the same-aged children for the equal amount of hours in her previous experience.
-Casual babysitting is fine for a date night, but you’ll need someone with more experience if she is to care for your child much longer than that.
+Your nanny needs to have taken care of the same-aged children for a full day.
+Casual babysitting is fine for date nights, but you’ll need someone with more experience if she’s caring for your child full time.

-I interviewed a nanny who seemed great and whom we were ready to hire… until we called her references.
-Some responses include, “…she was great overall,” or “…just make sure you set your expectations right from the start.”
-They weren’t blatant displeasure, and I’m sure they were happy with their choice, but aim for someone with glowing reviews.
+I interviewed a nanny who seemed fine and whom we were ready to hire… until we called her references.
+Some responses included, “She was great… overall,” or “You should set your expectations right from the start.”

-And when calling their references, don’t just ask general questions; ask telling questions, such as:
+And when calling their references, don’t ask general questions, ask telling questions, such as:

-- “What sort of issues—even small or minor ones—came up with the nanny?”
-(Some mentioned that the nanny used her phone too much, or that she didn’t warm the bottles like how they asked her to).
+- “What issues—even small or minor ones—came up with the nanny?”
+Some mentioned that the nanny used her phone too much, or that she didn’t warm the bottles like how they asked her to.